george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 I'm Tired.
 Tired of pretending I'm okay.
 It's not just that I'm unhappy, it's that I'm not sure if I even have the capacity for genuine long-term happiness.
 I have happy moments, but the higher the high, the deeper the crash.

 Do I deserve the friends I have?
+That's the question I ultimately find myself coming back to.
+Deep down, known only to themselves, is there a part of them which feels that they'd be even the slightest bit happier without me around?

 ---